What’s the lowdown?

 What are you saying?

-50% of those using the injection told The Lowdown that they had gained weight, the highest of all the contraceptives.
-39% reported no change in weight, and 2% reported weight loss.
+At the time of writing 53% of those using the injection told The Lowdown that they had gained weight, the highest of all the contraceptives.
+35% reported no change in weight, and 3% reported weight loss.

 Does hormone-free contraception make you gain weight?